kathyminhanh97/slavetothealgorithm/week4/readme.md

 --> [YT: Music Medicine: Sound At A Cellular Level | Dr. Lee Bartel | TEDxCollingwood](https://www.youtube.com/watch?v=wDZgzsQh0Dw&ab_channel=TEDxTalks)

-I end up not go on with the "Memory" path for my pitch because:
+**I ended up not go on with the "Memory" path for my pitch because:**

 1) I want to focus more on the emotion part and I don't want to go down the rabit hole of both emotions and memories.
 I feel like emotion detecting is the future.